A new Housing Strategy is under consideration. Previous strategies are as follows

-The council is also in the process of reviewing its Private Sector Housing Strategy.
+The Council is also in the process of reviewing its Private Sector Stock Condition Survey.
 The previous strategy is available for information:

 If you have any queries about these strategies, or want to know how you can be involved in shaping the future of housing provision in Erewash, please contact: